ozgurkaplanturgut/OrchestraLLM/README.md

 A successful response will look like `{"ok":true, ...}`.

+Also you can reach vector db dashboard via --> "http://localhost:6333/dashboard#/collections"

 ## Usage & API Endpoints

 All tasks run asynchronously and return a `task_id`.
 To monitor the results, you need to connect to the `/v1/stream/{task_id}` WebSocket endpoint.